Back and Neck Pain Relief

 The Diagnostic Process

-Although the causes for back pain are far and wide, the diagnostic process is similar for many adults who want and need answers.
+Although the causes of back pain are far and wide, the diagnostic process is similar for many adults who want and need answers.
 Most believe that a myriad of tests is necessary to get to the underlying issue quickly, but the diagnostic process begins with an open and honest discussion with your healthcare provider.
 This involves a review of your medical history, with a close focus on the severity, frequency, and location of your back pain.

 Your doctor may ask: